austin-millan/WAVE-Steganography/README.md

 # WAVE-Steganography
 <img src="https://cdn-images-1.medium.com/max/1400/1*dQyfOpFWmSxrmdOcQgW6OQ.jpeg" width="480" height="225">

+**Note: The software is still under active development and not feature complete or ready for consumption by anyone other than software developers.**

 Steganography is used to hide information.
 WAVE-Steganography can be used to hide data (a "secret") inside a WAV file (a "cover").
 This technique is based on algorithms described